agilvarry/Edit-Related-Records/README.md

 This widget allows users to select a record from a layer/table and edit it and other records in related tables using the [developer edition of ArcGIS Experience builder](https://developers.arcgis.com/experience-builder/) version 1.11.
 Later versions may also work.
 It requires at least one other widget to be used to select individual records from the parent/spatial table, likely the Table widget or Map widget.

+## Demo

+View an example use [here]([https://agilvarry.github.io/Leaflet.trace/](https://agilvarry.github.io/Edit-Related-Records/Demo/))

 ## Install

+Download the most current build from the releases page.

-To use this widget you can download this repository and include it in the your copy of Experience builder by [following the steps in the documentation.](https://developers.arcgis.com/experience-builder/guide/getting-started-widget/#widget-location) The folder structure below is consistent with the default in Experience builder version 1.11:
+To use this widget you can [download the most current build from the releases page](https://github.com/agilvarry/Edit-Related-Records/releases) and include it in the your copy of Experience builder by [following the steps in the documentation.](https://developers.arcgis.com/experience-builder/guide/getting-started-widget/#widget-location) The folder structure below is consistent with the default in Experience builder version 1.11:

 ```
 -ArcGISExperienceBuilder/